 The "sphinx" stretch

-Inspired by yoga posture, this stretch helps reduce lower back stiffness caused by hours spent sitting.
-By gently lifting your upper torso, you promote excellent lumbar extension while decompressing your vertebrae.
-Be patient if you feel tension, and adjust the height according to your comfort.
+Inspired by yoga poses, this stretch helps reduce lower back stiffness caused by hours spent sitting.
+By gently raising your upper torso, you promote excellent lumbar extension while decompressing your vertebrae.
+Be patient if you feel any tension, and adjust the height to your comfort.

 -

-Number of repetitions : 2 times with 30 seconds hold
+Number of repetitions: 2 times with 30 seconds of holding

 -